 The 36th annual AME International Conference theme is "Energize Your Journey."
-Whether a conference attendee is an expert or beginner, the lean/continuous improvement journey is often in need of new energy and new ideas.
-Share your best practices, tools and ideas with AME Toronto 2020 attendees and help them learn and grow.
+Whether a conference participant is an expert or beginner, the lean/continuous improvement journey is often in need of new energy and new ideas.
+Share your best practices, tools and ideas with AME Toronto 2020 participants and help them learn and grow.

 - Business operations

 - Extended value stream management

 Support service departments recognize the classic eight wastes and constantly modify their systems to reduce or eliminate them completely.
 They realize that their function is to support the ‘value adders’ to the fullest.
 Service levels are extremely high with inherent problem solving embedded.
 Internal and external customer demand is met with highly synchronized information flows with a ‘quality at the source’ mentality.
 ‘Never pass a defect downstream.’
 Level loading matched work capacity to demand, ensuring 100% on-time delivery of critical information.
 Standard work and visual performance metrics form the foundation of stable processes with clearly identified value streams, utilizing a well cross-trained workforce.
 5S focuses on flow interruption and abnormality identification as opposed to housekeeping.
 Work area layouts are designed for good communication, eliminating ‘silo mentality’ and foster cross-functional collaboration.

 Extended value stream management: